cfe84/CepJs/README.md

 SELECT input1.name, input1.value FROM input1 INTO output1 WHERE input1.someValue > 10

-SELECT input1.name, count(*) as total FROM input1 INTO output1 WHERE input1.someValue > 10 GROUP BY input1.name
+SELECT input1.name, count(*) as total FROM input1 INTO output1 WHERE input1.someValue > 10 GROUP BY input1.name, TumblingWindow(seconds, 10)

 # Grammar